xantln/group20-library-capstone/docs/installation.md

     celery_concurrency [8]:

-Docker: The docker_worker and docker_username are only used when celery tasks are going to create a sister/brother docker container.
+Docker: The docker_worker and docker_username are only used when celery tasks are going to create a sibling docker container.
 This is configured in cybercom_up file in the run directory.
 The docker_worker is the host where the docker container will be created.
 The docker_username is a user with ssh keys and has privledges to run docker commands. ssh keys are not setup and must be done to allow ssh to docker worker.

     docker_worker [example.oscer.ou.edu]:
     docker_username [mstacy]: